 According to FHFA, the new entity will function as a market utility and is not intended to rebuild the infrastructures of the enterprises.
-Initially, it will be owned and funded by the enterprises, but its functions will be designed to operate as an independent infrastructure-operable and foreclosure timelines) and introduced a standard borrower response package allowing the servicer to simultaneously evaluate a borrower for multiple foreclosure prevention possibilities, as well as new mortgage modification and evaluation options.
+Initially, it will be owned and funded by the enterprises, but its functions will be designed to operate as an independent infrastructure-operable According to FHFA, a new mortgage market needs new securitization infrastructure and foreclosure timelines) and introduced a standard borrower response package allowing the servicer to simultaneously evaluate a borrower for multiple foreclosure prevention possibilities, as well as new mortgage modification and evaluation options.
 The package also includes borrower contact timelines and call center standards.
-175 across several platforms and physically located separate from the enterprises.
-FHFA states that the combination of these attributes will allow access and input from industry participants.
-With the overarching goal to create something of value for the future mortgage market, FHFA believes that the design is flexible so it can meet the direction and goals policymakers set for housing finance reform.